Skip to main content

 Background and Vision

 Approximately one in four confirmed pregnancies ends in miscarriage.
-In Australia, over 103,000 pregnancies are lost before 20 weeks gestation, 80% in the first trimester.
-Past research has shown that women frequently experience significant psychological distress, trauma and grief as a result of miscarriage, which can last weeks, months or even years.
+In Australia, approximately 147,000 pregnancies each year are lost before 20 weeks gestation, 80% in the first trimester.
+Past research has shown that patients frequently experience significant psychological distress, trauma and grief as a result of miscarriage, which can last weeks, months or even years.
 Clinically significant depression, anxiety and post-traumatic stress disorder are also not uncommon.
-Unfortunately, because of the high frequency of miscarriage and because it can be easily managed medically (making it a “routine procedure”), the adverse mental health impacts that frequently result for both women and partners are all too often overlooked or unacknowledged by healthcare providers and among people’s social networks.
+Unfortunately, because of the high frequency of miscarriage and because it can be easily managed medically (making it a “routine procedure”), the adverse mental health impacts that frequently result for both patients and partners are all too often overlooked or unacknowledged by healthcare providers and among people’s social networks.

 Please do not hesitate to contact us in case you have any questions or feedback.